How to Read Percentile Rankings in Baseball (Like Baseball Savant)

 Reading the Profile: A Real-World Example

-Let's say you pull up a hitter and see these percentile bars:
+Let's say you pull up a hitter and see these percentile bars, organized into sections the way they show up on the player page:

-The batting average sits in teal at the 45th percentile β roughly average.
-That makes sense: power hitters who strike out a lot often have mediocre averages because they swing hard and miss.
-But the overall NUT is at the 88th percentile because all that power still creates a ton of value.
+The batting average sits in gray at the 45th percentile, with xBA matching at 41st.
+That tells you the average is genuinely mediocre, not unlucky — it makes sense that power hitters who strike out a lot often have ordinary averages.
+The overall NUT is green at the 88th percentile because all that real power still creates a ton of value.

 This is exactly the kind of player who looks bad if you only check batting average but looks great when you see the full picture.
 That's the point of percentile rankings.
-They show you the whole player, not just one number.
+They show you the whole player, not just one number — and grouping them by section makes it easy to read the layers in order: how much value, how much production, how disciplined, how fast.

 What Percentile Rankings Don't Tell You